 Do you feel dizzy, especially when you stand up or have to stand for prolonged periods?
 Do you have low blood pressure?
 You might want to learn what POTS or dysautonomia is then.

 Many people who suffer from Lyme Disease, Chronic Fatigue, or any of the other mysterious maladies of today, develop dysautonomia or POTS, which is a specific form of dysautonomia.

-Postural Orthostatic Tachycardia Syndrome-(POTS)- POTS is a form of dysautonomia.
+Postural Orthostatic Tachycardia Syndrome-(POTS)– POTS is a form of dysautonomia.
 It is a disorder characterized by the body’s inability to make the necessary adjustments to counteract gravity when standing up.
 What happens with POTS is your heart rate increased upon standing and your blood pressure drops.
 So you aren’t getting the necessary blood to deliver oxygen to your brain.
 The hallmark symptom of POTS is an increase in heart rate from the supine to upright position of more than 30 beats per minute or to a heart rate greater than 120 beats per minute within 12 minutes of head-up tilt.
 To read more go to: http://www.dinet.org/index.php/information-resources/pots-place/pots-symptoms

 Neurocardiogenic Syncope (NCS) or Vasovagal Syncope– This disorder is characterized by an episodic fall in blood pressure and/or heart rate that results in fainting or near fainting.
 It can happen for seemingly no reason at all of it can occur in response to a trigger, with a corresponding malfunction in the parts of the nervous system that regulate heart rate and blood pressure.
 When heart rate slows, blood pressure drops, and the resulting lack of blood to the brain causes fainting.